-In commercial egg farms, hens may be housed in conventional cages, colonies, barns or free-range.
+In commercial egg farms, hens may be housed in colonies, barns or free-range.
 Each method offers its own set of advantages and disadvantages for farming.
 The best housing methods address the hen’s natural instincts providing areas for nesting, perching and scratching.

 Learn more about the farming methods and housing used in New Zealand egg farms here.

 The layer hen diet consists of feed made from mainly wheat, maize, corn and soybean meal or bone meal.
 Hens must also have ready access to clean drinking water.